twillard40/airbyte/docs/integrations/sources/facebook-marketing.md

 5. To authenticate the connection:

    <!-- env:cloud -->
-   **For Airbyte Cloud**: Click **Authenticate your account** to authorize your Facebook account.
-Make sure you are logged into the right account, as Airbyte will authenticate the account you are currently logged in to.
+   **For Airbyte Cloud**: Click **Authenticate your Facebook Marketing account**.
+Log in to the Facebook Account with access to the Ad account ID.
    <!-- /env:cloud -->
    <!-- env:oss -->
    **For Airbyte Open Source**: In the **Access Token** field, enter the access token you generated with your Facebook app.